GuacamoleResearch/ft-staging/README.md

 ## Questions for the team
 - How much data should we embed in Project board custom field and how much should be in the issues itself...
-  - Start and End Dates (Title or fields)
+  - Start and End Dates (Title and fields for now)
   - Follow-up date triggers (Field)
   - OKR information (?)
   - Organizations (?)